-Level of Responsibility Vis ion Manager/ Where Council has direct responsibility and capability to deliver the outcomes required, it manages, leads, Goals and and Objectives Leader delivers and communicates commitment, progress and outcomes to stakeholders.
-Accessible, inclusive Safe Healthy Education and learning for life Council may partner with others where it has a direct responsibility to deliver the outcome and and diverse a partnership approach is necessary to deliver enhance outcomes.
-Actions Advocate Council develops an informed position and influences others who have the responsibility to make the decision and act.
+Level of Responsibility 13 Manager/ Leader Where Council has direct responsibility and capability to deliver the outcomes required, it manages, leads, delivers and communicates commitment, progress and outcomes to stakeholders.
+Partner Council may partner with others where it has a direct responsibility to deliver the outcome and a partnership approach is necessary to deliver or enhance outcomes.
+Advocate Council develops an informed position and influences others who have the responsibility to make the decision and act.
 Council is part of developing the solutions rather that just presenting the problems.
-How we deliver will be outlined in Strategies / Plans / Policies / Frameworks rks Facilitator Council makes it easier and builds the capacity of others to deliver.
-Measuring Outcomes Supporter Where a project is initiated externally to Council and the outcomes align with the Glenorchy Community Plan, Council may provide low level assistance to support the project.
+Facilitator Council makes it easier and builds the capacity of others to deliver.
+Supporter Where a project is initiated externally to Council and the outcomes align with the Glenorchy Community Plan, Council may provide low level assistance to support the project.